Open notebook with three colour-coded columns for practising verb conjugations.

 Full disclosure: This post contains affiliate links. ?

-But if you think about it, so does English!
-Think find/found, sell/sold and ring/rang, to name just a few.
+English has irregular verbs as well.
+Think of find/found, sell/sold and ring/rang, to name just a few.

 Spanish Verb Conjugation: The Basics